jimfinnis/ChatCitizen/README.md

 ### Spontaneous speech patterns
-Adding categories with certain special patterns will make the robot produce spontaneous speech:
+Adding categories with certain special patterns will make the robot produce spontaneous speech.
+If the category is not present, the speech will not trigger.
 * **RANDSAY** is fired off at random
 * **GREETSAY** is fired off when a player moves close and hasn't been greeted for a while.
+* **ENTITYHITME** triggers when the bot is hit by a non-player

-There are properties associated with these: see above.
+* **PLAYERHITME** triggers when the bot is hit by player There are properties associated with some of these: see above.

 ## Future work